 About importing call conversions

-Phone call conversion tracking helps you track when your AdWords ads lead to different kinds of phone calls.
-By importing call conversion information into AdWords, you can track when phone calls lead to sales or other valuable customer actions.
+With other kinds of call conversion tracking, you can track when your ads lead to calls of a minimum length.
+But what if you want more precision than that?
+By importing call conversion information into Google Ads, you can track when phone calls lead to sales or other valuable customer actions.

 Before you begin